 Cutaneous lymphomas.
 These skin cancers originate in the skin's lymphocytes, which are immune system cells found in the bone marrow and blood.
 The most common cutaneous lymphoma is cutaneous T-cell lymphoma, also called mycosis fungoides.
 It appears as red, scaly patches and can resemble eczema or fungus.

 Adnexal tumors.
 These are typically benign tumors that originate in the hair follicles and sweat glands.
 Occasionally they can be malignant.

 Merkel cell carcinoma.
 This rare cancer begins in the skin's neuroendocrine cells.
+It usually develops in people who've had a lot of sun exposure and may also have a compromised immune system.
+It was recently discovered that Merkel cell carcinoma is caused by a specific virus.
 It frequently returns after treatment and can spread to internal organs and lymph nodes.

 To determine if your skin abnormalities are skin cancer, your dermatologist may perform a biopsy: taking a sample of skin to examine under a microscope.
 After receiving a local anesthetic, you may feel some minor discomfort—a small needle stick, burning and pressure.
 There are four primary types of biopsies:

 Shave biopsy.
 The top layers of skin, the epidermis and a part of the dermis are shaved off in a thin slice.

 Punch biopsy.
 A deeper, cylindrical core sample of the skin layers and part of the fat layer is taken.